ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 ```

 This activates a `Sign Hash` window on the Ledger.
 Navigate to the Ledger `Accept`
-window by using the ledger's right button, and then authorize the request by pressing both left and
+window by using the Ledger's right button, and then authorize the request by pressing both left and
 right buttons.

 This might take a couple of seconds.
 After, it prints: